TechExperiences/Sandbox-Environments/Sandbox-Environment-Guides/AYI01.md

 1. Right click on the following Whiteboard template link -  ["Whiteboard Template"](https://sandboxailabs1002-my.sharepoint.com/:wb:/g/personal/amplify_user_sandboxailabs1002_onmicrosoft_com/IQBI5vdQvAjLQJJNzWbq7g-EAVTYXp4buMaomLQnHL-uz70?e=yrJqYF), then select **Copy link** and then paste it on the browser tab.

-1. If promoted, sign in with your ODL user credentials.
+1. If prompted, sign in with your ODL user credentials.

-1. Once you login, you will get the pop message to create the new Whiteboard.
+1. Once you login, you will get a pop-up message to create the new Whiteboard.
 Read the message and click **Got it**.

    ![](../Sandbox-Environment-Guides/Images/amp71.png)